pbergman/php-docker-token-auth/README.md

 ###Validating

-This application has on it self no validation, this can be added by adding a listener.(see example.php)
+There are some listeners defined in src\DockerToken\Listener that can be used for validation (see) example.php or the tests.

+When using multiple handlers you can use the (is|set)Access(Granted|Denied) methods for controlling and comunicating the status.

-If credentials are invalid you can throw a InvalidAccessException this will result in a 401 response.
+If you want to stop on success you use the stopPropagation method because the set methods won`t do that or on failure you can just call  the InvalidAccessException that will resolve in a 401 status.

 ###Running